rentruewang/snippets/README.md

 ## What languages are you interested in working on?

-I'm only interested in Go, Python, C/C++, JavaScript/TypeScript, and Dart.
+I'm only interested in Go, Python, C/C++, JavaScript/TypeScript, Java, and Dart (because of Flutter).

 ## Do you know other languages?